opentshirts/OpenTshirts/README.md

 ===========

 Opentshirts is the free open source t-shirt design module for Opencart eCommerce.
-This is the legacy (Adobe Flash) version of opentshirts works on opencart 1.5 for evaluation porpuse on local envirnoment, for production use and html 5 online designer compatibel with OpenCart 3.X visit https://wwww.opentshirts.com
+This is the legacy (Adobe Flash) version of opentshirts works on opencart 1.5 for evaluation purpose on local envirnoment, for production use and html 5 online designer compatible with OpenCart 3.X visit https://wwww.opentshirts.com

 --------------------------------------------------------------------------------

-If you are a develeper and want to contribute please follow the branchig model describer here http://nvie.com/posts/a-successful-git-branching-model/
+If you are a develeper and want to contribute please follow the branching model described here http://nvie.com/posts/a-successful-git-branching-model/

 --------------------------------------------------------------------------------